hdhami/the-love-for-nature/README.md

 # the-love-for-nature
-the love for nature is targetted to capture natural , scenic moments.
+the love for nature is targeted to capture natural , scenic moments.